pema99/LotusNES/README.md

 # LotusNES [![Build status](https://ci.appveyor.com/api/projects/status/lo08xl6yt79ptva7?svg=true)](https://ci.appveyor.com/project/pema99/lotusnes/build/artifacts)
 ## What is this?
 This is a fairly feature complete NES emulator written in C# mainly as a learning project.
-I would estimate that it runs about 80-90% of the NES library.
+I would estimate that it runs about 80% of the NES library with varying accuracy.

 Here, have a screenshot: